albar965/littlenavmap-manual/src/en/DOCKWINDOWS.rst

       :scale: 50%

       Title bar of a dock window marked red.
+      *Click image to enlarge.*

 .. figure:: ../images/dock_docking.jpg
       :scale: 50%

       Moving a dock window around.
-The blue background opens to indicate a space in the main window where the dock can be dropped in.
+The blue background opens to indicate a space in the main window where the dock can be dropped in. *Click image to enlarge.*

 .. figure:: ../images/dock_floating.jpg
       :scale: 50%

-      Dock window in floating state detached from main window.
+      Dock window in floating state detached from main window. *Click image to enlarge.*

 Dock Window Stacks
 ~~~~~~~~~~~~~~~~~~~~~~~~